Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

-Though this article have a really catchy title, the main point is to show you an other perspective for the concept of object that is quite different from the one OOP's developper are used to.
+Though this article have a really catchy title, the main point is to show you an other perspective for the concept of object that is quite different from the one OOP's developer are used to.
 The first goal is to show the weakness of the object paradigm, and the second is to demonstrate how some of them can be strengthen from a small switch in the viewpoint, using emerging languages for examples.